-Visit Sungei Buloh Wetland Reserve to see the rich and varied flora and fauna found in the mangrove swamps and if you are lucky, even salt water crocodiles.
+Visit Sungei Buloh Wetland Reserve to see the rich and varied flora and fauna found in the mangrove swamps and if you are lucky, salt water crocodiles and even king cobras.
 Imagine what Singapore looked like long before there were any cars or office and apartment buildings.
 Once you start thinking about this it is a good time to visit museums.
 Looking at pictures of old Singapore and then drawing pictures of what your home or street may have looked like is fun.

 I have saved this for last because it is the most important thing your children can do in the holidays!
 There are some amazing playgrounds in Singapore!